Pregnancy and Infant Loss Programs

 Bi-Weekly Support Groups

 This support group is open to adults and teens grieving a pregnancy loss or the death of an infant 1 year or younger.
-Free to attend.
-Pre-registration is required to receive the secure online meeting link and password.*
+The groups is free to attend, but pre-registration is required to receive the secure online meeting link and password.

 *Due to COVID-19 and being confined to our homes, it is possible that you’ll hear children or babies in the background despite participants’ best efforts to minimize interruptions and triggering sounds.
 We understand that this may be too difficult for some of you.
 Your mental health is important.
 If you would rather wait until we’re back in controlled environments, we completely support you.